Ersel Hickey: Early life

 When Hickey was 15, he started traveling with his sister Chicky Evans, an exotic dancer.
 She was very popular in the carnival circuits and together they traveled for about a year.
-He decided to go on his own and travel with the carnival, then left and then began living in Columbus, Ohio.
+He decided to go on his own and travel with the carnival, then left and began living in Columbus, Ohio.
 From there he was sent to a "tough kids" home, where he became familiar with the main rhythm and blues groups and started singing with the gospel group there.

 Career

 In 1954, Hickey heard Elvis Presley's "I Don't Care if the Sun Don't Shine" and became a devoted fan of rock and roll.
-He played a few venues in Rochester, New York that his brother booked him in, and was successfully drawing audiences.
+He played a few venues in Rochester, New York, that his brother booked him in, and was successfully drawing audiences.
 It was around this time that he made his first record on Fine Records.
 One side was "Then I'll Be Happy", an old song; the other side was "Baby You're No Good", a song he had written.
 The single was released locally, but not much happened with it.

 While visiting Rochester in 1957, Phil Everly told Hickey he should write his own material.
-That night Hickey wrote "Bluebirds Over the Mountain", which he subsequently recorded and charted at No. 75 in the United States.
+That night Hickey wrote "Bluebirds Over the Mountain", which he subsequently recorded and charted at No. 75 in the United States and No. 8 in Canada.
 The song was later recorded by Ritchie Valens in 1958 and was a top 100 hit for The Beach Boys in the United States and the United Kingdom in 1968.

 Hickey also wrote songs for other artists, including "The Millionaire" for Jackie Wilson, "A Little Bird Told Me So" for LaVern Baker, and "Don't Let the Rain Come Down", which was a US top ten hit for the Serendipity Singers.

 Hickey's contribution to the genre has been recognized by the Rockabilly Hall of Fame.

-In 1957, Hickey was staying with his aunt in Buffalo, New York when he arranged to have publicity pictures taken at a local photography studio, Gene Laverne's Studio of the Stars.
+In 1957, Hickey was staying with his aunt in Buffalo, New York, when he arranged to have publicity pictures taken at a local photography studio, Gene Laverne's Studio of the Stars.
 The pose—Hickey with his knees bent and pointing his guitar like a machine gun—was the idea of Laverne, an exotic dancer and female impersonator.
 The photograph appeared in 1976 on the opening page of The Rolling Stone Illustrated History of Rock & Roll.